pkulchenko/fullmoon/README.md

 ## Examples

-All examples include a standalone module (a `.lua` file), which needs to be copied into `/.lua` folder (along with `fullmoon.lua` file).
-Running examples requires including a `require` statement in the `.init.lua` file, which loads the module, so for the showcase example, `.init.lua` includes the following:
+Running examples requires including a `require` statement in the `.init.lua` file, which loads the module with each example code, so for the showcase example implemented in `showcase.lua`, `.init.lua` includes the following:

 ```lua
 require "showcase"